How Clumsy you are, Miss Ueno

 How Clumsy you are, Miss Ueno (上野さんは不器用, Ueno-san wa Bukiyō) is a Japanese manga series written and illustrated by Tugeneko.
 It was serialized in Hakusensha's seinen manga magazine Young Animal from February 2015 to March 2022, with its chapters collected in ten tankōbon volumes.
 A 12-episode anime television series adaptation by Lesprit aired from January to March 2019.

+Synopsis

+The series follows Ueno, a strong-willed, smart girl who attends middle school and is the president of the science club, where she has built various technical gadgets.
+However, as soon as she starts thinking about love, she goes crazy and does not know how to help herself.